 White Box Testing

-It is a test that focuses on the internal structure of the application and verifies particular conditions or exceptions.
-For example, it can be used to test boundary value cases, error conditions, and object invariants.
-It is also known as Glass Box Test.
+It is a test that focuses on the application’s internal structure and verifies particular conditions or exceptions.
+For example, it can test boundary value cases, error conditions, and object invariants.
+It is also known as the Glass Box Test.

 Black Box Testing

-It is a test that focuses on the functionality of the application and verifies functionality under certain pre-defined conditions.
+It is a test that focuses on the application’s functionality and verifies functionality under certain pre-defined conditions.
 For example, it can be used to test pre-defined user scenarios.
-It is also known as Black Box Test.
+It is also known as the Black Box Test.

 Grey Box Testing

-It is a combination of Black Box and White Box Testing.
-It focuses on the boundary value cases i.e., it verifies both functionality and internal structure.
+It is a combination of black-box and white-box testing.
+It focuses on the boundary value cases, i.e., verifies functionality and internal structure.

 There are different Code coverage techniques used in Unit Testing. we have noted down various Code coverage techniques:

-Statement Coverage: This technique is used to test the lines of code executed when a program is run, along with the branches (decisions) taken by those lines of code.
+Statement Coverage: This technique tests the lines of code executed when a program is run and the branches (decisions) taken by those lines of code.

-Branch Coverage: This technique is used to test the condition under which each branch in a program is executed.
+Branch Coverage: This technique tests the condition under which each branch in a program is executed.
 Each branch is a decision in the code, such as an if-else statement or switch statement, and sometimes also includes loops.

-Decision Coverage: This technique is used to test the different decisions made in a program, along with their associated conditions.
+Decision Coverage: This technique tests the different decisions made in a program, along with their associated conditions.

-Condition Coverage: This technique is used to test each of the conditions that cause a particular branch in a program, along with its associated branches.
+Condition Coverage: This technique tests each condition that causes a particular branch in a program and its associated branches.

 Finite State Machine Coverage: This technique is used to test each of the states in a program’s internal finite state machine.